Tiny-Orange-Labs/citruscore/README.md

 and maybe more in the near future.
 I put everything in a monorepo because I am lazy and I don't want to deal with multiple repos.
-Also I am sure there are likely 90% 1-2 Men teams out.
+Also I am sure there are likely 80% 1-2 Men teams out there.
 So I am trying to make this as easy as possible to use.

 # Setup